BHEX Original — Ignotus: Grin as Bitcoin’s younger, more nimble brother.

 Q2：(As a private coin, what will be the main use case and has there been any practical use case already?)

-hashmap: I don’t like the idea of private coin.
-Money we use has some fungibility and privacy, right?
+hashmap: I don’t like the idea of the private coin.
+The money we use has some fungibility and privacy, right?
 My co-workers don’t know how much money I make, not because I’m a criminal and hiding something.

 hashmap: Sure, there is a cypherpunk idea — privacy for the weak, transparency for the powerful.